Ahmed-Khaled24/lightbyte-task/README.md

 ### Subscribe to an event:

--   **Constraints:** A user is allowed to subscribe only to the future events.
+-   **Constraint:** A user is allowed to subscribe only to the future events.

 -   **URL:** `/events/:id/subscribe`
 -   **Method:** `POST`